What Is HighChroma Studio

 Entertainment Arts

-I employ use of the term entertainment arts to distinguish artworks for uses in entertainment like comics, animation, film, videogames, or production art like concept and visual development art.
-This is my outlet as an artist, differing from fine art like portraiture or paintings in an art gallery, etc.
+I employ use of the term entertainment arts to distinguish between art used in entertainment like comics, animation, film, videogames, or production/concept/visual development art, etc. which is distinct from fine art shown in art galleries, for example.

 Many Concurrent Projects

 Part of the reason I have so many concurrent projects is that it allows me to work on different things as inspiration strikes.
-For example, after watching some epic anime fight or superhero story, I can pour that inspiration into Artist X Artist, which is my closest thing to a superhero story.
+For example, after watching some epic superhero or anime fight scene, I can pour that inspiration into Artist X Artist, which is my closest thing to a superhero story.
 After watching something like The Little Prince on Netflix, I may feel inspired to work on Fable Story.
 After playing a video game like Little Big Planet, I can pour my inspiration into working on Whimsy Wacky World of Wool.
-Likewise, watching old documentaries on the history of traditional animation can inspire The Zany Adventures of Soda Pop (which has that retro, old school style), and nostalgic memories of playing PS2 era 3D platformer/adventures games like Sly Cooper inspire works like The Cartoon Express.
+Likewise, watching old documentaries on the history of animation can inspire me to work on the Soda Pop Cartoon (which is an amalgamation of retro, old school animation styles), and nostalgic memories of playing PS2 era 3D platformer/adventures games like Sly Cooper inspire works like The Cartoon Express.